-"Wonderful!" exclaimed Tubby Muffin.
+ONDERFUL!" exclaimed Tubby Muffin.
+The fattest junior in the

-The fattest junior in the Rookwood Fourth was quite enthusiastic.
+Rookwood Fourth was quite

+enthusiastic.
 Smack, smack!

-Tubby clapped his plump hands Jimmy. together, with a series of reports like pistol-shots.
-Jimmy Silver glanced round in surprise.
+Tubby clapped his plump hands to-gether, with a series of reports like pistol-shots.

+Jimmy Silver glanced round in sur-

+prise.

 Jimmy Silver & Co. were on Little Side, taking practice shots at goal.
 Rawson was between the posts.
 Rawson had stopped the ball as it was sent in by Lovell, Raby, and Newcome in turn.
 Jimmy Silver had landed it in the net.

 It was a decent shot, but there was nothing wonderful about it.
 Tubby Muffin's enthusiasm was a little misplaced, as well as unusual and surprising.

+"Splendid!" shouted Tubby, "Bravo,

+Jimmy!"

-"Splendid!" shouted Tubby.
-"Bravo, Jimmy!"
-The captain of the Fourth stared at | him.
-He was not the least little bit grateful for Tubby's exuberant admiration.
-"Oh, I say, Jimmy-" Rawson threw the ball out.
-The Fistical Four went on taking potshots at goal.
+The captain of the Fourth stared at him.
+He was not the least little bit grateful for Tubby's exuberant admira-

+"You fat duffer!" said Jimmy Silver.
+"What are you burbling about?

+"Oh, I say, Jimmy-

+Rawson threw the ball out. .
+Fistical Four went on taking pot-shots at goal.
 It was not easy to put the leather in with Rawson on guard.
 But Jimmy Silver landed it again.

-Then there was another burst of enthusiasm from Mussin.
+Then there was another burst of

+enthusiasm from Muffin.
 "Goal!" he roared.
 "Hurrah!"

 Jimmy Silver threw on his coat, and walked off the ground.
-Tubby Mussin immediately rolled after him.
-Lovell & Co. went on taking pot-shots -but Muffin was not interested in "Jimmy, old man, I-I never realised before what a marvellous footballer you are," purred Muffin, as he HOW WOULD YOU LIKE £500 trotted along beside the captain of the 1 Fourth towards the School House.
-Grunt from Jimmy Silver. say, Jimmy, talking about tooter---' "Talk about things you understand," grunted Jimmy Silver.
+Tubby Muffin immediately rolled after him.
+Lovell & The Popular.-No. 359.

+Co. went on taking pot-shots-but Muffin was not interested in them.

+"Jimmy, old man, I-I never realised before what a marvellous footballer you are," purred Muffin, as he trotted along beside the captain of the Fourth towards the School House

+Grunt from Jimmy Silver.

+"I say, Jimmy, talking about footer

+"Talk about things you understand!" grunted Jimmy Silver.

-jolly keen on footer-" "Rats!"
+"Hem!
+The fact is, Jimmy, I'm jolly keen on footer-Rats!"

 "I am, really, you know.
-I'm going to take it up seriously this season-" "Might bring down your fat a little if you did," said Jimmy Silver.
-"I'm going to buy a new football, "There's two or three old ones you I thusiasm for the game of football. can punt about till you learn the difference between a goalpost and a goalkeeper," said Jimmy Silver sar-· castically.
+I'm going to take it up seriously this season-

+"Might bring down your fat a little if you did," said Jimmy Silver.

+"I'm going to buy a new football,

+"There's two or three old ones you can punt about till you learn the difference between a goalpost and a goal-keeper," said Jimmy Silver sarcastically

 "No; I'd rather have a new one," said Tubby.
-"Do you think a really | panion Papers if you want to go in for good football is worth fifteen-and-six, | competitions!"
-Jimmy?"
+"Do you think a really good football is worth fifteen-and-six, Jimmy?'

 "Oh, yes!"

 "You'd advise me to buy it, then?"
-"Buy it if you want to," said Jimmy.
+"Buy it if you want to,"

+"Good!
 I'll take your advice, Jimmy.
 I dare say you wouldn't mind giving me a little bit of coaching now and then."

-"Pleased," said Jimmy, more amicably.
+"Pleased!"
+Jimmy, said amicably.

-Jimmy failed to understand the fat Classical this afternoon.
-As a rule, only a finger and thumb on his fat ear would induce Tubby Muffin to turn up to football practice. sudden enthusiasm for the great winter game was, therefore, surprising and inexplicable.
-Still, if Tubby was going to turn over a new leaf and "quit" slacking | hand. and loafing, Jimmy was quite prepared to find time to help him.
-"Thanks very much, old man," said Tubby.
-"You see, you're such a splendid footballer-" snapped Jimmy.
+failed to understand the fat Jimmy Classical this afternoon.
+As a rule, only a finger and thumb on his fat ear would induce Tubby Muffin to turn up to foot-ball practice.
+His sudden enthusiasm for the great winter game was, there-fore, surprising and inexplicable.